pdp7/wickerlib/development/README.md

 I created a script that will only read in inventory.csv rows where the Reference is a letter, so it ignores the title line and lines where Reference is a dash or empty.

+##### Ways to Use the Libs

+1. I create a wickerlib component library of just the symbols with empty fields.
+The fields are there so they come into the schematic but they're empty.
+I lay out the schematic, I create new symbols where required, and then when I'm ready, I can start filling in the part information.
+I could reference my own inventory at that point if I wanted to, but I'd still have to add in the information for every part individually, which can be tedious and error-prone.
+Still, it would work.
+I would associate footprints at that point, and then I would create a beautiful BOM.

+1. I create a wickerlib component library of actual components based on WBox SKU parts with all the information.
+There are very quickly several hundred components based on only about 150 symbols pictures.
+Placing a component involves choosing the final footprint, or at least choosing a placeholder and knowing I need to come back to it later.
+This could also be error-prone.

+  1. The error might be limited by adding a field called FINAL and leaving it blank until the final footprint is chosen.
+Updates in the schematic don't affect the original libraries.

+  1. One use case that worries me is if I add a bunch of parts and then need to change some info on them.
+If I've got them as full components associated with SKUs in the first place, I can just delete the existing and replace directly with another existing library component.
+If I only have the symbol, I'll have to manually edit the fields to make the change.

 ##### Get the list of symbols

 The name of the symbol comes from the Value field.